stephanieday/translator/README.md

   If you start the program the 1. way, than you can enter your own text you want to translate on the command line.

+  To compile the program use the command `gcc -o loesung -O3 -std=c11 -Wall -Werror -DNDEBUG loesung.c`